 How is one to make sense of Kafka's parable, "Before the Law"?
-Joyce Carol Oates, in her foreword to the Quality Paperback Book Club edition of the "complete stories and parables" contends that "Franz Kafka's stories and parables are not at all difficult to read and to understand.
-(To explain--that is another matter: but a peripheral one.)
+Joyce Carol Oates, in her foreword to an edition of Kafka's "complete stories and parables" contends that "Franz Kafka's stories and parables are not at all difficult to read and to understand.
+(To explain—that is another matter: but a peripheral one.)
 In fact, one might claim that alone among the greatest of twentieth-century writers Kafka is immediately accessible.
 His unique yet powerfully familiar world can be entered by any reader and comprehended feelingly at once, regardless of background or literary training."
-[Joyce Carol Oates, "Kafka as Storyteller," in Nahum N. Glatzer (ed.), Franz Kafka: The Complete Stories and Parables ix-xxi, at ix (New York: Quality Paperback Book Club, 1971)] How would you, after reading "Before the Law" try to defend Oates claims about the parable being accessible and offering a world that is "powerfully familiar"?
+[Joyce Carol Oates, "Kafka as Storyteller," in Nahum N. Glatzer (ed.), Franz Kafka: The Complete Stories and Parables ix-xxi, at ix (New York: Quality Paperback Book Club, 1971)] How would you, after reading "Before the Law," try to defend Oates claims about the parable being accessible and offering a world that is "powerfully familiar"?

-As you try to map out strategies for reading, interpreting, and putting the Kafka story to use, of what help is it to know that the story is often referred to as a parable?
+As you try to map out strategies for reading and putting the Kafka story to use, of what help is it to know that the story is often referred to as a parable?
 [Locating the Parable]

-My Webster's Seventh New Collegiate Dictionary provides the following definition: "a usu. short fictitious story that illustrates a moral attitude or a religious principle."
+My Webster's Seventh New Collegiate Dictionary provides the following definition of parable: "a usu. short fictitious story that illustrates a moral attitude or a religious principle."
 "Before the Law" is certainly short, and it appears to be fictitious, but what "moral attitude" does it illustrate?

-If Kafka is interested in talking about "moral attitudes" why doesn't he simply tell us what those attitudes are and why we should be interested in them?
+If Kafka is interested in talking about "moral attitudes"—and he may or may not be—why doesn't he simply tell us what those attitudes are and set out to justify them?
 Why take the risk that a reader might misinterpret the story when he can simply tell us in a straightforward way what he wants us to know?
 Growing up in in Kentucky, I was sometimes told, "don't beat around the bush, get to the point."
-What kind of problems do you foresee for readers who take this admonition too seriously?
+What kind of problems do you foresee for readers who take this Kentucky admonition too seriously?

-John Bonsignore, who was a close friend and a marvelous teacher, contended that he began all of his law courses -- in an undergraduate legal studies program -- with Kafka parables.
-John is also honest enough to report that the vast majority of his students disliked Kafka, some even hated his parables, which he found " a rare intensity of feeling (though negative) in a place as prosaic as a classroom."
+John Bonsignore, who was a marvelous teacher, and a friend, claimed that he began all of his law courses—in an undergraduate legal studies program—with Kafka parables.
+John was honest enough to report that the vast majority of his students disliked Kafka, some even hated his parables, which he found " a rare intensity of feeling (though negative) in a place as prosaic as a classroom."
 [John Bonsignore, In Parables: Teaching Through Parables, 12 Legal Stud.
 F. 191 (1988)].
 Why would students, with a taste for reading all kinds of texts, develop such intense feelings about Kafka's parables?

 footnote: Edify.
 Not a word I use every day, but one I remember from Robert Pirsig's Zen and the Art of Motorcycle Maintenance (New York: William Morrow and Co., 1974)(a book that, left to my own whims, would be required reading in law school).
-In Zen and the Art of Motorcycle Maintenance, Pirsig talks about edification as one of the goals he has in mind for what might be called mini-lectures on philosophy that he identifes with the old-time Chautauqua.
+In Zen and the Art of Motorcycle Maintenance, Pirsig talks about edification as one of the goals he has in mind for what his mini-lectures on philosophy that he identifes with the kind of talks given on the old-time Chautauqua circuit.
 Here's the way Pirsig puts it:

-I have tried to make explicit my intention that Lawyers and Literature foster reflection and introspection.
-Some of the readings for the course are quite explicit in this regard, others push us to reflection by a more indirect route.
-Consider, the Kafka parable, as Thomas C. Oden does Kierkegaard's parables as the kind of "indirect communications" which "confront us with a choice between possibilities of self-understanding, so that in the process of having to choose, we discover ourselves, or something of ourselves.
+I have tried to make explicit my intention that Lawyers and Literature be a course of reading that invites reflection and introspection.
+Some of the readings for the course are quite explicit in this regard, others draw us into reflection by a more indirect route.
+Consider, the Kafka parable, as Thomas C. Oden does Kierkegaard's parables as a kind of "indirect communications" that "confront us with a choice between possibilities of self-understanding, so that in the process of having to choose, we discover ourselves, or something of ourselves.
 Parable is indirect both because it tends to 'deceive the hearer into the truth,' and because it inconspicuously requires us to make imaginative choices, so that in doing so we are in some sense offered the possibility of more fully choosing to become ourselves."
-Oden, at xiii.
+[Oden, Parables of Kierkegaard, at xiii]

 It is related of a peasant who came to the Capital, and had made so much money that he could buy himself a pair of shoes and stockings and still had enough left over to get drunk on—it is related that as he was trying in his drunken state to find his way home he lay down in the middle of the highway and fell asleep.
 Then along came a wagon, and the driver shouted to him to move or he would run over his legs.
 Then the drunken peasant awoke, looked at his legs, and since by reason of the shoes and stockings he didn't recognize them, he said to the driver, "Drive on, they are not my legs."
 [S. Kierkegaard, The Sickness unto Death, p.
 187]